 I’ve learned that the bylaws have been adapted over time to meet the needs of a growing congregation that has increasing complexity.
 The role of the task force was to look at the entire document and remove/revise components that felt more procedural in nature or could better be captured in a policy.
 The idea is that it is easier to change a policy or procedure than bylaws, which needs to have a congregational vote to change.
 A draft has been shared in a couple of listening circles and we took your feedback and gave a near-final draft to the Board for review.
 Looking forward to voting on it at the Annual Meeting this June.
 Feel free to email me if you are interested in seeing the draft before it goes out to UUCWC members in May.

 Here are some of the main changes:

 - Gender inclusivity (moving us away from binary distinctions of she/he)

-- Differentiating called minister from hired minister
+- Differentiating called minister from a hired minister

 - Board members are elected while chairs of committees are appointed by the board